Uptown Funk: Impact

 The success of "Uptown Funk" made it a worldwide phenomenon with a major impact on pop culture.
 At one point, the song broke its own streaming record three times in the United Kingdom, with 2.34, 2.49 and 2.56 million streams.
 It also broke the record for most streamed track in the United States and worldwide in one week, with 4.8 and 15 million streams, respectively.
 Tom Breihan writing for Stereogum felt the recording had "transcend[ed] hit status" and become "omnipresent".
 It is "some sort of cultural event", that will be heard at weddings in the next couple of years.
 Danielle Janota of Consequence of Sound believed the single had a cultural impact.
 It is "more than infectious: It's instinctual", as everyone "stampedes furiously to the closest dance floor the second it comes on".
 Matt James of PopMatters said the recording "incite[s] mass euphoric dancing wherever it is unleashed".
 It also demonstrates its "global domination", seeming to be "the only song on planet earth right now".

 In an interview with Time, Mark Ronson said the recording was being played in Morocco, Puerto Rico and Nigeria, countries his music had never reached before.
 He also confessed the track led to people starting to recognise him.
 Newsweeks Jed Gottlieb explained the reason "Uptown Funk" is an immortal track is because "the song is an increasingly rare phenomenon", since dancing allows us to connect "divergent demographics". "[T]he song creates an ephemeral flash where disparate groups get along because they've been spiked with the same euphoria".
 He believed "for the next quarter-century, it will persist as a choice wedding spin."
 NMEs Barry Nicolson dubbed the single "an insta-phenomenon".
-Jeremy Allen of BBC said that "the biggest hits of the past few years", such as Ronson's "Uptown Funk" and Daft Punk's "Get Lucky" (2013) drew inspiration from the 80s funk/soul works by Prince, Michael Jackson, Nile Rodgers and others, leading the "80s to dominates modern culture".
-Nevertheless, when Angus Harrison of Vice asked musicologist Dr. John Burgoyne if it would be remembered in twenty years he explained that despite "the melody being sung, the hook is not" and he is unsure if it will be remembered as "the hook is that trumpet drop, whereas the words "Uptown Funk" just sort of disappear."
+Jeremy Allen of BBC said that "the biggest hits of the past few years", such as Ronson's "Uptown Funk" and Daft Punk's "Get Lucky" (2013) drew inspiration from the 80s funk/soul works by Prince, Michael Jackson, Nile Rodgers and others, leading the "80s to dominate modern culture".
+Nevertheless, when Angus Harrison of Vice asked musicologist Dr. John Burgoyne if it would be remembered in twenty years he explained that despite "the melody being sung, the hook is not" and he is unsure if it will be remembered as "the hook is that trumpet drop, whereas the words 'Uptown Funk' just sort of disappear."